-Studying this example, we see that the packable fields 11 and 12 are of length equal to their sizes, and placed at specific bit boundaries (and not byte boundaries) to eliminate padding.
-But 13 is of a non-packable float type, so it is on the next appropriate alignment boundary.
+Studying this example, we see that the packable fields L1 and L2 are of length equal to their sizes, and placed at specific bit boundaries (and not byte boundaries) to eliminate padding.
+But L3 is of a non-packable float type (because it is aliased), so it is on the next appropriate alignment boundary.

-The next two fields are fully packable, so 14 and 15 are minimally packed with no gaps.
-However, type Rb2 is a packed array that is longer than 64 bits, so it is itself non-packable.
-Thus the 16 field is aligned to the next byte boundary, and takes an integral number of bytes, i.e. 72 bits.
+The next two fields are fully packable, so L4 and L5 are minimally packed with no gaps.
+However, type Rb2 is a packed array that is longer than 64 bits, so it is itself non-packable on 32-bit targets.
+Thus the L6 field is aligned to the next byte boundary, and takes an integral number of bytes, i.e., 72 bits.

-7.12 Record Representation Clauses
+9.12 Record Representation Clauses